sbancuz/Appunti/Transactions.md

 tags:
   - distributed_systems
 ---
-A transaction is  an elementary, atomic unit of work performed by an application, in case of a DBMS system they are used as

-Transactions are a method to protect a shared resource against simultaneous access by several processes.
+A transaction is  an elementary, atomic unit of work performed by an application, in case of a DBMS system they are used as a method to protect a shared resource against simultaneous access by several processes.
 Transactions are a sequence of operations that define appropriate programming primitives:
 - BEGIN_TRANSACTION
-- END_TRANSACTION
+- END_TRANSACTION $\to$ commit-work
-- ABORT_TRANSACTION
+- ABORT_TRANSACTION $\to$ rollback-work
 - READ
 - WRITE